Are your savings and investments suitable for you today and your future plans?

 Finally, it is also essential to reassess your portfolio on a regular basis and adjust the strategy accordingly.
 Market conditions change and asset prices rise and fall, affecting your original weightings and leaving you with an unbalanced portfolio which will change the portfolio risk.

-And of course your personal circumstances can change too, which can affect your investment objectives and/or risk tolerance.
+And, of course, your personal circumstances can change too, which can affect your investment objectives and/or risk tolerance.

 All advice received from Blevins Franks is personalised and provided in writing.
 This article, however, should not be construed as providing any personalised taxation or investment advice.